ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 FY23

 **Image Description:**
-The image is a vertical stacked bar chart part of an annual development report.
-The layout includes:

-- The y-axis on the left side labeled "$ Millions," ranging from 0 to 1,600 in increments of 200.
-- The x-axis at the bottom with fiscal years labeled FY19, FY20, FY21, FY22, and FY23.
+The image is a vertical stacked bar chart that shows data over five fiscal years (FY19 to FY23).
+The chart represents millions of dollars on the vertical axis ranging from 0 to 1,600, and fiscal years (FY19, FY20, FY21, FY22, FY23) on the horizontal axis.

+Key elements and layout:
+- There are five bars, one for each fiscal year.
-- Each fiscal year has a stacked bar with two segments:
+- Each bar is divided into two segments:
-  - The lower segment is colored teal and represents "Climate."
+  1. The lower segment in teal color labeled "Climate"
-  - The upper segment is colored dark blue and represents "Other Environment."
+  2. The upper segment in dark blue labeled "Other Environment"
-- Numerical values are displayed inside each segment of the bars.

-Key data from the bars:
+- Each segment of the bars contains white text indicating the exact dollar value in millions.

+Values of segments by fiscal year:
-- FY19: Climate is 280, Other Environment is 251.
+- FY19: Climate = 280, Other Environment = 251
-- FY20: Climate is 383, Other Environment is 364.
+- FY20: Climate = 383, Other Environment = 364
-- FY21: Climate is 378, Other Environment is 418.
+- FY21: Climate = 378, Other Environment = 418
-- FY22: Climate is 690, Other Environment is 334.
+- FY22: Climate = 690, Other Environment = 334
-- FY23: Climate is 830, Other Environment is 654.
+- FY23: Climate = 830, Other Environment = 654

+The vertical axis is labeled "$ Millions".
+The horizontal axis lists the fiscal years as FY19 through FY23.

+Below the chart, there is a color-coded legend:
+- Teal color with the label "Climate"
+- Dark blue color with the label "Other Environment"

-A legend at the bottom identifies the colors: teal for "Climate" and dark blue for "Other Environment."
-The chart visually shows an increase in both categories over the fiscal years, with a significant rise in FY22 and FY23.
+Overall, the chart depicts a trend of increasing total dollars in both Climate and Other Environment categories over the fiscal years, with FY23
 ```
 ![Image 1](images/2023TrustFundAnnualReports_p21_img1.png)

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image is a combination bar and line chart showing data over five years from 2018 to 2022, labeled "Number of new product sales".
+The image is a bar and line combined chart titled "New employees by age and percentage percentage of women," which is part of an annual development report.

-**Layout and Key Elements:**
+Layout and Key Elements:

-- The x-axis represents the years: 2018, 2019, 2020, 2021, and 2022.
+- The x-axis displays years ranging from 2017 to 2021.
-- The y-axis represents the scale for the number of new product sales and percentages, with grid lines for reference.
+- The y-axis shows absolute numbers, presumably representing the number of new employees.

-**Bars:**

-- Each year features a stacked bar composed of two segments.
+- Each year has a stacked bar divided into two segments:
-- The bottom segment (in light blue) is labeled "New products 1,000 units".
-- The top segment (in orange) is labeled "Other products 1,000 units".
-- Each segment contains numeric values indicating the sales volume in thousands of units.

-**Line Graphs:**
+  - Blue, representing employees aged under 30.
+  - Orange, representing employees aged 30 and over.
+- Numbers appear inside each colored segment, indicating the exact count of employees for that age group and year.

-- There are two line graphs overlaying the bar chart.
+- Two lines are plotted over the bars:
-- A blue line with accompanying percentage values indicating "% of New products in total sales".
+  - A blue line with percentage labels indicating the "Percentage of under 30 employees."
-- An orange line with percentage values indicating "% of Other products in total sales".
+  - An orange line with percentage labels indicating the "Percentage of women."

-**Year-wise Data:**
+Text Data:

-- 2018:
+- Year 2017:
-  - New products: 75 (27%)
+  - Under 30: 75 employees
-  - Other products: 205 (73%)
+  - 30 and over: 205 employees
+  - Percentage under 30: 27%
+  - Percentage women: 73%
-- 2019:
+- Year 2018:
-  - New products: 162 (42%)
+  - Under 30: 162 employees
-  - Other products: 220 (58%)
+  - 30 and over: 220 employees
+  - Percentage under 30: 42%
+  - Percentage women: 58%
-- 2020:
+- Year 2019:
-  - New products: 170 (45%)
+  - Under 30: 170 employees
-  - Other products: 209 (55%)
+  - 30 and over: 209 employees
+  - Percentage under 30: 45%
-- 2021:
+  - Percentage
 ```
 ![Image 2](images/2023TrustFundAnnualReports_p21_img2.jpeg)